Mushoku Tensei: Plot

 Two years later, Rudeus, still affected by the fallout of the incident with Eris, suffers from erectile dysfunction.
-He enrolls in Ranoa Magic University following advice from the Man-God.
+He enrolls in Ranoa Magic University following advice from Hitogami.
 There, he reunites with Sylphiette, who helps him recover.
 The two marry shortly thereafter.
-Rudeus later joins his father's quest to find his missing mother, ignoring the Man-God's advice.
+Rudeus later joins his father's quest to find his missing mother, ignoring Hitogami's advice.
 During the journey, he develops a romantic relationship with Roxy, who becomes his second wife.
-A dying future version of himself eventually warns him that the Man-God will be responsible for the deaths of those close to him.
-To prevent this, Rudeus attempts to kill Orsted, one of Man-God's enemies, but instead offers him his allegiance in exchange for his family's safety.
+Orsted eventually warns him that Hitogami will be responsible for the deaths of those close to him.
+Rudeus attempts to kill Orsted but instead offers him his allegiance in exchange for his family's safety.
 After reconciling with Eris, Rudeus marries her as his third wife.
-The series continues episodically with a series of story arcs based on Rudeus' daily life and growing family, along with his and Orsted's efforts to ensure the Man-God's precise demise.
-After an unsuccessful attempt on his life, the Man-God abandons his plans against Rudeus and shifts focus to his descendants.
-Rudeus eventually dies of natural causes at the age of 74.
+The series continues based on Rudeus's daily life and growing family, along with his and Orsted's efforts to ensure Hitogami's precise demise.
+After an unsuccessful attempt on his life, Hitogami abandons his plans against Rudeus and shifts focus to his descendants.
+Rudeus eventually dies at the age of 74.